Mesopotamia: The firmament of Heaven

 And finally we have the jasper as described by Pliny.

-In the world on the left, with the cosmic mountain, the sky is different colours because the sunlight is reflecting off Mount Meru.
-In this map of the universe, the earth is one of those islands at the bottom of the mountain, in the blue sea.
+In this map of the universe our Earth is one of the islands at the bottom of the mountain, in the blue sea.

 In this version of the universe, the sky changes colour in relation to the position of the sun, so this map predicts that we see the sky that is closest to the sun- regardless of physics.

-When the sun is rising or sinking in to upper heaven, the light bounces off the red and black luludanite stone, and finally when the sun is cool and dark in the middle heaven, we see the saggilmud, lapis stone sky.
+If I use this as a clue to how the Babylonian sky worked, then when the sun is above us, the light bounces off the translucent-jasper sky.
+When the sun is rising or sinking in to upper heaven, the light bounces off the red and black luludanite stone, and finally when the sun is cool and dark in the middle heaven, we see the saggilmud, lapis stone sky?

-This occurs when the moon is beyond the thin crescent stage, and its rising and setting times are so close to the sun that the moon is invisible.
-It must be assumed that that is when the moon travels with the sun to the Underworld.
+The moon was also said to take turns in entering the Underworld as judge.
+This occurred when the moon was beyond the thin crescent stage, and its rising and setting times are so close to the sun that the moon is invisible.

+And the stars?
 The lower heavens belong to the stars, and their sky is our daylight...but we don't see them until the sun is in the middle heaven, because they were fixed in place- in the lapis sky- by Marduk, after he killed Tiamat...

 I leave you with the Enuma Elish.